 Shopping on Kappabashi Street was a highlight of our visit to Tokyo.
 This Tokyo street is a mandatory destination for anybody who loves food as much as we do and a great spot to shop for Tokyo souvenirs.

-A large, moustached chef atop a corner building welcomed us to Kappabashi Street Tokyo – an extraordinary shopping mecca where tourists, home cooks and chefs shop for all kinds of pottery, kitchen tools and gadgets.
+A large, mustached chef atop a corner building welcomed us to Kappabashi Street Tokyo – an extraordinary shopping mecca in Tokyo where tourists, home cooks and chefs shop for all kinds of pottery, kitchen tools and gadgets.
 You name it and it’s here on this famous Japan street, from cutlery to chopsticks to skewers to Japanese kitchen knives.
 The choices abound with a myriad of colors, shapes and unique Japanese flair.

 We loved strolling along the street, perusing the 150+ shops filled with everything and anything for the home kitchen and restaurant.
 The variety and selection are truly overwhelming, making this the best Tokyo shopping district and a great spot to buy Tokyo souvenirs.
 Seriously, we could have shopped here all day without getting bored.

 What to Buy on Kappabashi Street

 The selection of Tokyo pottery on Kappabashi Street is overwhelming but in a good way.
 It would be impossible to walk down this kitchen theme street without finding at least one piece to buy.
 The only challenge is to decide what to buy because there is so much beautiful pottery available at reasonable prices.
 In other words, you should plan to buy several pieces of pottery.